-Sold!
-Auction House Sotheby’s Sells for $3.7 Billion to Telecom Billionaire
+Sotheby's Auction House Sold for $3.7 Billion to Patrick Drahi

 Still, the deal, which was approved by Sotheby’s board of directors and shareholders, comes at a time when the company’s stock was down 40% over the past 12 months.
 To boot, the company’s earnings over the past year have been weaker, reporting a loss of $7.1 million in its 1st quarter earnings report this year—a 9% increase from the same period last year.

 “On the operational side, they haven’t really outlined a strategy now that could get them there in terms of where we see their growth,” Maroccia said.
 “The business has been moving more online recently, so the margins have been benefiting from that.
-Honestly, after that, I don’t really see what’s going to bridge the gap here because they haven’t done a transformative acquisition in recent years—they’ve kind of focused their acquisition efforts downmarket to increase their total addressable market, but that still doesn’t make up this $18 difference.”
+Honestly, after that, I don’t really see what’s going to bridge the gap here because they haven’t done a transformative acquisition in recent years—they’ve kind of focused their acquisition efforts downmarket to increase their total addressable market, but that still doesn’t make up this [$22] difference [from Friday’s close].”

 But according to the New York-based company’s executives, Sotheby’s is optimistic about being private once more.